AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

        Put_Line ("A1: " & Integer'Image (A1.all));
     end Show_Dereferencing;

-In this example, we declare :ada:`A1` as an access value, which allows us to access objects of :ada:`Integer` type.
+In this example, we declare :ada:`A1` as an access object, which allows us to access objects of :ada:`Integer` type.
 We dereference :ada:`A1` by writing :ada:`A1.all`.